duokey/libcurve/README.md

 The design of CurveZMQ stays as close as possible to the security handshake of [CurveCP](http://curvecp.org), a protocol designed to run over UDP.

+CurveZMQ is adapted here to be compatible with MPC for long-term keys.
+This avoids having to store these highly sensitive keys in configuration files, by keeping the long-term private keys securely into multiple MPC nodes.
+Only the key ID is returned and stored in the files.

 <A name="toc2-19" title="Ownership and License" />
 ## Ownership and License